Pumpkin Spice Cheesecake

 Make the garnishes and finish the Easy Pumpkin spice Cheesecake:

-All garnishes are optional of course, but garnishes can add contrasting flavors and textures to give a better experience.
+All garnishes are optional of course, but garnishes can add contrasting flavors and textures to give you a better experience.
 The sour cream Chantilly may sound weird, but I promise it goes so well with the cheesecake, pumpkin, and spice, especially if you add a splash of bourbon.
 When finishing the easy pumpkin spice cheesecake, you can either dollop or pipe (if you’re feeling fancy!) the Chantilly on top.
 Follow up with a sprinkle of toasted pepitas and/or Oreo crumbs and enjoy for Thanksgiving dessert.

 Help Making Pumpkin Spice Cheesecake: